Sunday, March 15, 2020

 as an overhead line maintenance work car for YUCo.
 No. 108

-was acquired by Seashore Trolley Museum in 1949 for historic
+was acquired by the Seashore Trolley Museum in 1949 for historic

 preservation.
 No. 108 underwent exterior restoration work